grocerypanic/grocerypanic-backend/README.md

 - Deployment to stage is fully automated on every commit to develop.
 You will need to use the admin environment to manually manage database migrations as needed.

-- Deployment to production is trigged by a release tag.
+- Deployment to production is triggered by a release tag.

 #### Production Release Tags

 - The tag should follow [semantic versioning](https://semver.org/): "vDD.DD.DD"

-- Once the tag is created, a github release draft is created, giving you the opportunity to review the changes before a deploy.
+- Once the tag is created, a GitHub release draft is created, giving you the opportunity to review the changes before a deployment.
 Any database changes will need to be managed in the admin environment.

 - Once the release is published, automatic deployment to production is triggered.
 This is considered approval of the release.

 ## Database Migrations on Stage or Production

-Use the Admin environment to peform database migrations against Stage or Production.
+Use the Admin environment to perform database migrations against Stage or Production.
 A cloudsql proxy will be launched, looking for a gcp service account key file named `service-account.json` in the root of this repository.

 To start the admin environment: